 Departments shall provide website contractors with a copy of this policy and website design guidelines, which contractors shall observe in creating webpages for departments.
 The requirement to follow these guidelines shall be set forth in the contract for website design.
 The Internal Services Department, in creating webpages for departments, shall enforce the adopted guidelines.

-10. Authority of Chief Administrative Officer
+10. Authority of Chief Executive Officer

 11. Link Maintenance